Folded optimal transport and its application to separable quantum optimal transport: Application to separable quantum optimal transport

-We now state our main Theorem~\ref{theo:mainquantum} of this section, which follows from Theorem~\ref{theo:maingeneralDp} and the fact that the relative interior (see Definition~\ref{def:relativeinterior}) of $S^+_1$ is nonempty.
+We now state our main Theorem~\ref{theo:mainquantum} of this section, which follows from Theorem~\ref{theo:maingeneralDp} and the fact that $S^+_1$ is a compact and stable convex set.
 Note that the required assumption~\eqref{eq:lowerDbdquantum} is satisfied by the Fubini-Study metric and any norm on $\B(\hilbert)$ (the norm $\|\cdot\|$ was chosen arbitrarily).

 \begin{theorem}[\textbf{The quantum folded Wasserstein metric space}] Consider the quantum Setting~\ref{quantumsetting}.
 Further assume that

 Let $p \geq 1$ and $D_p$ be the quantum folded Wasserstein-$p$ pseudo-distance on $S^+_1$ associated with $d$, defined in~\eqref{eqdef:Dpquantum}.
 Then